New Jersey Cost of Living: New Jersey Living Expenses Guide

 For some residents, there is no substitute for owning a vehicle.
 They have the freedom to go wherever they want, whenever they need.
 While there are advantages to ownership, there are also some additional costs.

-Drivers in New Jersey will find the average cost of a gallon of gas is about $2.92, which is just $.02 higher than the average across the nation.
-Insuring your car will cost about $1,520 in New Jersey, ranking 20th in the nation.
-Dollars are not the only cost, though, as the average commute time in New Jersey is 31.5 minutes.
-That is a bit longer than the average time in the U.S. of 26.4 minutes.
+Drivers in New Jersey will find the average cost of a gallon of gas is about $3.26, which is just almost 20 cents cheaper than the average nationwide.
+Insuring your car will cost about $1,890 in New Jersey, ranking 27th in the nation.

 However, the entire New York metropolitan area is world-renowned for its public transportation system.
 Most of New Jersey is no different.
-Those who don't want to drive may find a five-mile taxi trip costs about $14.
+Those who don't want to drive may find a four-mile taxi trip costs about $16.

-The bus system is fairly comprehensive, with several stops in multiple communities.
+The NJ Transit system is fairly comprehensive, with several stops in multiple communities.
 For example, traveling from Woodbridge Center Mall in Middlesex County to the Atlantic City Bus Terminal costs about $51.35 for the four-hour trip.
-Commuters may choose to use the bus between the Vince Lombardi Park and Ride and the Dumont Park and Ride.
+Commuters might use the bus between the Vince Lombardi Park and Ride and the Dumont Park and Ride.
 That trip takes just over an hour for $15.75.

-For shorter trips or traveling between frequent destinations, light rail is a great option.
-Purchase a single ticket for $2.75 a trip.
+Light rail is a great option for shorter trips or traveling between frequent destinations.
+On the PATH system, purchase a single ticket for $2.75 a trip.
 Commuters may save money with bulk purchases, such as the 40-trip pass for $104.
 That works out to a savings of $0.15 per trip.

 Cost of Healthcare in New Jersey